evanwon/dependencysharp/README.md

 ### Cons

 - Developers of the self-contained libraries need to know what they're doing
-- Minor development overheard to build the self-contained library
+- Minor development overhead to build the self-contained library
 - Potential for exceptions if unmanaged libraries can't be written to disk (although ClickOnce's deployment location is in a per-user, writable location)

 ## Basic Usage ##